Keepsth/JimMusic/README.md

 # JimMusic

-JimMusic is an lean, modular, and open source music player on HarmonyOS.
+JimMusic is an lean, modular, and cross platform music player.